Home > For whom > Industry & paint shops

 Advantages

-Why painters choose Trivec
+Why paint shops choose Trivec

 Trivec installations are designed to simplify and preserve the work of painters.
 We combine innovation with ease of use so you can concentrate on your craft.